flutter/website/src/docs/development/data-and-backend/json.md

   on pub.dev that generate JSON serialization code, [`json_serializable`][] and [`built_value`][].
   How do you choose between these packages?
-  The `json_serializable` package is focused specifically on serialization, and the `built_value` package also supports immutable types.
+  The `json_serializable` package allows you to make regular classes serializable by using annotations, whereas the `built_value` package provides a higher-level way of defining immutable value classes that can also be serialized to JSON.
 {{site.alert.end}}

 Since the serialization code is not handwritten or maintained manually